Click on image for digital download.

 Matthew Gutierrez continued to work with both Johnny Hernandez and Jerry Lopez with marketing, branding, graphic designs and events.
 In June of 2016, Crossroads performed with Tejano Legend, Johnny Hernandez at San Felipe Casino Hollywood for Father's Day.
 The following month, Crossroads headlined the Las Vegas, NM fiestas with Santa Fe Native, Jerry Lopez.

-Due to the expertise and involvement in the Tejano Music industry and knowledge of many Tejano Music artists, by the Fall of 2017, Matthew Gutierrez hired to be the Production Director for the 2018 National Tejano Music Convention in Las Vegas, NV.
-Matthew was able to spend an entire week in Las Vegas with Tejano Musicians, Producers, Recording Engineers, Marketing Managers, Night Club Managers, Event Producers and more!
-This allowed Matthew an opportunity to continue the process forward towards Crossroads new music project.
+Due to the expertise and involvement in the Tejano Music industry and knowledge of many Tejano Music artists, by the Fall of 2017, Matthew Gutierrez was hired to be the Production Director for the 2018 and 2019 National Tejano Music Convention and the 2019 Fantasma USA, that took place in Las Vegas, NV.
+Matthew dedicates an entire week in Las Vegas with Musicians, Producers, Recording Engineers, Marketing Managers, Night Club Managers, Event Producers and more!
+This allowed Matthew an opportunity to continue the process forward towards the promotion of Crossroads and creative works on their new music project.